KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

     datastore.clickManager(columnName, columnValue);

-|   This method can be added everywhere the code is managing a click event, and will notify Knowage about the
+This method can be added everywhere the code is managing a click event, and will notify Knowage about the interaction.
-    interaction.
-|   The default case (if no cross-navigation or preview-navigation is set) will throw a selection with the
-    dataset column name and column value set in the method.
+The default case (if no cross-navigation or preview-navigation is set) will throw a selection filter with the dataset column name and column value set in the method.
-|   If a cross-navigation or a preview has been set in the cross tab, those will have priority on the selection and will
+If a cross-navigation or a preview has been set in the cross tab, those will have priority on the selection and will trigger the specified interaction.
-    throw the set interaction.
 The dynamic values used will be the ones set in the method arguments.

 .. warning::
     **Whitelist**